Securing the Blessings of Liberty: Freedoms Taken and Liberties Lost

 Most enslaved people lived within the homes, businesses, or outbuildings of their owners or those to whom they were “hired-out.”
 They lived where they worked, often in the same kitchen or stable in which they did their daily work.
 Some lived in the homes of free blacks.
 These small urban spaces were cramped and without any privacy.

 It was tragically ironic that so many of the Founding Fathers, who wrote such moving words about the rights of men, who led a generation of patriots through revolution and nation building, were themselves slave holders.
 In fact, the issue of slavery was purposely ignored in order to keep the new United States together in a fragile alliance that survived until 1861.Two of Alexandria area’s most famous residents, George Washington and George Mason, condemned slavery, but both based their family’s income on the labor of enslaved Africans.

-- Style and Identity: Black Alexandria in the 1970s.
-Portraits by Horace Day (2010-2011).
-Rediscovered after thirty years, 29 intriguing portraits by Horace Day are featured in the exhibition Style and Identity: Black Alexandria in the 1970s.
+Style and Identity: Black Alexandria in the 1970s.
+Portraits by Horace Day.
+(2010-2011).
+Rediscovered after thirty years, 29 intriguing portraits by Horace Day are featured in the exhibition and catalogue.
 Ricky McNeil, J.C.
 Chase, and Walter Hollis are among the young African American Alexandrians who were portrayed in the 1970s by the artist and educator.
 This distinctive body of work provides us with a unique view into a moment in the history of black Alexandria from the perspective of an important artist and compassionate chronicler of American life.

-- Serving with Distinction (2006).
-Serving with Distinction is an exhibition that highlights and honors the African American men and women of the Fire, Police and Sheriff’s Departments who put their personal safety on the line every day to protect the citizens of Alexandria, Virginia.
+Serving with Distinction.
+(2006).
+The exhibition highlights and honors the African American men and women of the Fire, Police and Sheriff’s Departments who put their personal safety on the line every day to protect the citizens of Alexandria, Virginia.